Rate this page:

 Copy URL

-Now you have your application and SDK set up and successfully connected to the Voximplant cloud.
-To start implementing desired functionality, such as calls, conferences, messages, and more, go to the Guides section of our documentation and pick the features you need.
+Now that your application and SDK are set up and successfully connected to the Voximplant cloud, you can start implementing the desired functionality, such as making calls, participating in conferences, sending messages, and more.
+To achieve this, visit the Guides section of our documentation and select the features that align with your needs.

 iOS SDK demos